11Fred11/patternExtractor/README.md

   <img  src="https://raw.githubusercontent.com/10Fred10/patternExtractor/master/readme-assets/Motif-Extractor.png">
 </p>
 <br>
-This is a project i made in my BioInformatics Class.
+>_This is a project i made in my BioInformatics Class._

 A desktop application that splits a genome sequence into words of length k, then generates a `Boolean` | `Frequency` | `Occurence` | `TFIDF` matrix i use later to train a classifier.

-> _Used resources are listed in the acknowledgements._

 ### Built With